kammitama5/kammitama5.github.io/_posts/2022-12-18-Sunday-December-18th.md

 than any other semester!

 ## Edit
 - Since I've written this post (maybe it's just coincidence?)
 I've gotten a TONNE of recruitment emails.
-Again, I'm probably not going to be venturing in that direction unless it's a unique opportunity in 2023 (because right now if you ask me, I'm going to say I hate working in industry and *particularly* with computer scientists (my experience hasn't been great tbh with that lot; too many unnecessary $h!t tests; I'd prefer to work with mathematicians or scientists in other disciplines), but if the right opportunity or right people came along, maybe I'd change my mind?), or related to my current area of research.
+Again, I'm probably not going to be venturing in that direction unless it's a unique opportunity in 2023 (because right now if you ask me, I'm going to say I hate working in industry and *particularly* with computer scientists (my experience hasn't been great tbh with that lot; too many unnecessary $h!t tests; I'd prefer to work with mathematicians or scientists in other disciplines (but not CSyS; my experience has been worse with that lot than CS!)), but if the right opportunity or right people came along, maybe I'd change my mind?), or related to my current area of research.
 Thank you for your time and interest!

 ## And That's it.